top of page

 Michelangelo, Madonna and Child

-Madonna and Child by Michelangelo.
-It was stolen by the Nazis from the Church of Our Lady in Bruges, Belgium, in 1944, and stored in the Altaussee salt mine in Austria, where the Monuments Men discovered it.
-They later returned it to the Church of Our Lady.
+Madonna and Child by Michelangelo was stolen by the Nazis from the Church of Our Lady in Bruges, Belgium, in 1944.
+It was hidden deep inside the Altaussee salt mine in Austria, where the Monuments Men eventually discovered it.
+Thanks to their efforts, the masterpiece was later returned safely to the Church of Our Lady.

 painting by Rembrandt, The Night Watch